After lots of hype, West Point treasure box opening yields no bombshells, just silt

 The underwhelming results of the live opening brought comparisons to Geraldo Rivera’s televised unsealing of Al Capone’s vault in 1986.
 In fact, academy officials joked about the possibility before the official unsealing.

-“I was told yesterday that if we had a sense of humor, we would have asked Mr. Rivera to be up here with us,” Gen. Shane Reeves, the academy’s academic dean, told the crowd of cadets, officers and civilians.
+“I was told yesterday that if we had a sense of humor, we would have asked Mr. Rivera to be up here with us,” Brig.
+Gen. Shane Reeves, the academy’s academic dean, told the crowd of cadets, officers and civilians.

 Academy officials believe the box was left by cadets in 1828 or 1829, when the original monument was completed.
 Kosciuszko had designed wartime fortifications for the Continental Army at West Point.